Translate Dutch to Vietnamese

 Does the platform support Vietnamese voiceover or dubbing options?

-Most common formats such as MP4, MOV, and WebM are supported, allowing you to translate content without converting files first.
+Most common formats such as MP4, MOV, and WebM are supported, allowing you to translate content without converting files in advance.

 How long does it take to translate a Dutch video into Vietnamese?